Apex institution managing Sri Lanka's cultural heritage as an outstanding resource for diverse benefits of the nation.

 To undertake scientific research, conservation, interpretation, development of and promote cultural heritage so that direct social, spiritual, educational, economic benefits of cultural heritage could reach entire nation, while ensuring that it is handed over to the next generation in full richness in terms of its heritage values.

-Spanning over three decades of existence, the Central Cultural Fund has completed a commendable task in conserving and preserving the cultural heritage of Sri Lanka.
+Spanning over four decades of existence, the Central Cultural Fund has completed a commendable task in conserving and preserving the cultural heritage of Sri Lanka.
 The Institution played a key role in archaeological excavation and research, conservation and presentation of vast number of monuments scattered over these early and medieval kingdoms.
 Gigantic stupas of Abhayagiri and Jetavana including the monastic structures, medieval brick structures and city walls of Polonnaruva, palace and the royal gardens of Sigiriya, Painted Caves Dambulla and the Temple of the Tooth Relic and the surrounding four Devala complexes at Kandy were among the major monuments conserved under the UNESCO-Sri Lanka Cultural tangle Project.

 Established under an: Act of Parliament, [Act No. 57 of 1980]